Virtus Stone Harbor Emerging Markets Income Fund Declares Monthly Dividend of $0.06 (NYSE:EDF)

-Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF – Get Rating) announced a monthly dividend on Tuesday, May 31st, Wall Street Journal reports.
-Investors of record on Tuesday, August 9th will be paid a dividend of 0.06 per share on Friday, August 19th.
-This represents a $0.72 annualized dividend and a yield of 13.33%.
-The ex-dividend date of this dividend is Monday, August 8th.
+Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF – Get Rating) announced a monthly dividend on Wednesday, May 25th, Zacks reports.
+Investors of record on Tuesday, June 7th will be paid a dividend of 0.06 per share on Friday, June 17th.
+This represents a $0.72 dividend on an annualized basis and a dividend yield of 12.54%.
+The ex-dividend date is Monday, June 6th.

-Virtus Stone Harbor Emerging Markets Income Fund has decreased its dividend payment by an average of 27.0% annually over the last three years.
+Virtus Stone Harbor Emerging Markets Income Fund has decreased its dividend payment by an average of 27.0% per year over the last three years.

 Virtus Stone Harbor Emerging Markets Income Fund Company Profile (Get Rating)